Hiswe/hiswe.github.io/source/_posts/06-html-basic-part-3.md

 {% asset_img bold-and-italic.svg 400 300 "A web-browser writing bold and italic on a blackboard 'A web-browser writing bold and italic on a blackboard'" %}
 {% endcaption %}

-All those elements helps you achieving some basic text formating:
+All those elements help you achieving some basic text formating:

 - `<br />` stands for __break__.
 Just a regular carriage return __*⏎*__
   Like the `<img />` element, it's a self-closing HTML elements.